Quafadas/cask-laminar/README.md

 Example of laminar put on top of the so called "Singaporean stack".
 The aim is simplicitly... as far as possible inside the requirements of;
 - reload on (any) change
 - database access
-- UI Interactions on (multiple!?!) single page applications
+- Modern UI interactions
-- Each with (potentially interactive!) data viz
+- Data viz (interactive!)
-- zero complicated effect frameworks!
+- Zero complicated effect frameworks!
 No scalaz, no cats, no zio, in fact, no asynchrony at all!
 - JSON API
 - Shared client / server code

-The choices of this project...
+The choices made...

-1. Client written with [Laminar](https://github.com/raquo/Laminar), interacting with server using laminars native Ajax integration
+1. Client written (ahem, stolen, thanks raquo) with [Laminar](https://github.com/raquo/Laminar), interacting with server using laminars native Ajax integration

 2. Server with [cask](https://com-lihaoyi.github.io/cask/) serving both the compiled Javascript for the client and the classic CRUD api for server-side interactions for simple deployment / development

-3. Routing is via a semi safe custom "API concept" - it's worked well for me.
+3. Routing is via a questionable semi safe custom API concept - it's worked well for me.
 YMMV.
-Ideally, there would be tapir or endpoints4s... but none support cask... and so adding them forced added complexity.
+Ideally, there would be tapir or endpoints4s... but none support cask... adding them added complexity against the principle above.

-4. ScalaJS bundler for JS dependancies
+4. ScalaJS bundler for JS dependancies (Vega in this case)

 5. Database interactions via quill